[updated March 2020]

 Also, like many cities, there is a huge revitalization going on.
-The Docklands, Southgate and Crown Complexes are all new areas to eat, shop, and stroll around in what was once old industrial port and shipping yards.
+The Docklands, Southgate and Crown Complexes are all newer areas to eat, shop, and stroll around in what was once old industrial port and shipping yards.

 There is also some pretty amazing public art sprinkled throughout the city—in parks, on bridges, and on sidewalks.

 One day I also swapped roles here and took a Melbourne Greeter Tour.
-I was a Chicago Greeter Volunteer back in Chicago for a couple years.
+I was a Chicago Greeter Volunteer back in Chicago for a couple of years.
 Many cities in the world now offer this great service where a local will take around tourists for a few hours and show them their city from a real local’s perspective.
 On the tour we discovered one of the best and most defining characteristics of Melbourne — its “little laneways.”
 Degraves Lane, Hardware Lane, the Block Arcade, the Royal Arcade are all virtually glorified alleys that have been closed to traffic, filled with charming European-like cafes and outdoor table seating.

 They offer the illusion of being secret and hidden even though they are quite famous.
 Some are darker and narrower than others and some barely feel like much more than an alley except for the fact that they lead to an inconspicuous bar.
-For example, The Croft Institute is literally at the end of a combo trash/urine-smelling, dingy, dumpster filled alley.
-What a challenge to get past that and know a cold drink is waiting for you at the end, even if it is in a beaker.

 Melbourne will no doubt continue to struggle to come out from the shadow of big brother Sydney’s striking yet obvious beauty.
 I like to think Melbourne’s beauty is more ‘hidden’ and more than just skin deep.